 The US mobilization effort focused on industry producing massive amounts of war goods including arms, ammunition, ships, tanks, jeeps and airplanes and employed as many people as possible including women to work in factories.
 The US Mobilization for WW2 included adopting policies such as the Cost-Plus Contracts to encourage industries to convert to war production to produce materials and vehicles as quickly as possible.
 US Mobilization for WW2 included the Selective Service and Training Act (draft) and the training and deployment of troops.

-Facts about US Mobilization for WW2
+US Mobilization for WW2

 The United States entered WW2 on December 8, 1941 when it declared war on Japan following the Japanese bombing of Pearl Harbor.
 The nation needed to quickly mobilize its economy and military forces to fight in WW2.